jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-47.md

 The same was also the case with the inhabitants of the Maghrib.
 The Lamtunah Almoravids declared themselves against their Maghrawah rulers.
 They waited for years to gain the upper hand over them.

 Then, the Almohads came forth with their propaganda against the Lamtunah.
 They spent about thirty years fighting them, until they gained domination over their capital in Marrakech.
 The same was the case with the Zanatah Merinids.

 They declared themselves against the Almohads and spent about thirty years waiting to gain possession of Fez.

 They cut off (Fez) and environs from the Almohad realm.
-Then, they spent another thirty years fighting (the Almohads) until they gained domination over their capital in Marrakech.
-All this is mentioned in the histories of these dynasties.
+Then, they spent another thirty years fighting the Almohads until they gained domination over their capital in Marrakech. <!-- All this is mentioned in the histories of these dynasties. -->

-A struggle of this sort, marked by (constant) attacks and long perseverance, is characteristic of the relationship between new and ruling dynasties.
-This is how God proceeds with his servants.
+A struggle of this sort, marked by (constant) attacks and long perseverance, is characteristic of the relationship between new and ruling dynasties. <!-- This is how God proceeds with his servants.
 "And verily, you will not be able to change God's way."
-738
+738 -->

-The events of the Muslim conquests cannot be used as an argument against (the preceding remarks).
-(The Muslims) gained the upper hand over the Persians and the Byzantines in the three or four years that followed the death of the Prophet, and there was no long waiting period.
-It should be realized that this was one of the miracles of our Prophet.
-The secret of it lay in the willingness of the Muslims to die in the holy war against their enemies because of their feeling that they had the right religious insight,739 and in the corresponding 740 fear and defeatism that God put into the hearts of their enemies.
+The events of the Muslim conquests cannot be used as an argument against the preceding remarks.

+The Muslims gained the upper hand over the Persians and the Byzantines in the 3-4 years that followed the death of the Prophet, and there was no long waiting period.

+This was one of the miracles of our Prophet.

+The secret of it lay in:
+- the willingness of the Muslims to die in the holy war against their enemies because of their feeling that they had the right religious insight,<!-- 739 --> and
+- the corresponding <!-- 740 --> fear and defeatism that God put into the hearts of their enemies.

 All these (miraculous facts) broke through the known custom of a long wait (governing the relationship) between new and ruling dynasties.
 Thus, (the rapid conquest) was one of the miracles of our Prophet.

 The fact of the appearance of (such miracles) in Islam is generally acknowledged.

 Miracles cannot be used as analogies for ordinary affairs and constitute no argument against (them).